SageOx + Figma

 Keep recordings under 10 minutes.
 If a design review runs longer, split by feature area.

-2. Import the recording
+2. Upload the recording

+No CLI needed.
 SageOx transcribes the narration, extracts keyframes of the Figma screens, and commits structured artifacts to your Team Context.
 Processing takes 1–3 minutes.

 3. Your AI coworker implements with context